Entra Sync

 [Optional] Configure the Automated Sync Job

 The plugin includes an automated job which can be scheduled to synchronize your groups.
 To enable this, navigate to Admin Tools > System Settings > Jobs Administration and add a new job.
-On the Scheduled Job Detail screen, select “Sync Azure AD (Plugin)” as the Job Type.
+On the Scheduled Job Detail screen, select “Sync Entra (Plugin)” as the Job Type.

 [Optional] Configure Contact Information Synchronization

-The plugin can be configured to synchronize contact information from Rock to Azure AD whenever it synchronizes a group (this will occur whether the group is synchronized manually or by the automated job, and these settings will affect all synchronized groups, as long as the sync direction is going from Rock to Azure).
+The plugin can be configured to synchronize contact information from Rock to Entra whenever it synchronizes a group (this will occur whether the group is synchronized manually or by the automated job, and these settings will affect all synchronized groups, as long as the sync direction is going from Rock to Entra).

 Note

-The options in this section affect all your synchronized groups that push data from Rock into Azure.
+The options in this section affect all your synchronized groups that push data from Rock into Entra.

-To enable this feature and configure the settings, navigate to Admin Tools > Installed Plugins > Azure AD Group Sync and click the “Contact Settings” button in the top right corner.
+To enable this feature and configure the settings, navigate to Admin Tools > Installed Plugins > Entra Group Sync and click the “Contact Settings” button in the top right corner.

 Note